Welcome to Canada!

 Once you complete your income tax return, you can see whether you have to pay an additional amount or get a refund.
 You have to submit your return before the end of April the year following the year you earned the income.
 If you operate your own business (self-employed) or if you earn any self-employed income, you have until June 15 to file the return, but all payments of income tax are due April 30.
 After this date, the government starts charging you interest on the unpaid balance.

-If April 30 or June 15 fall on a weekend, the due date becomes the Monday, for example, June 15th 2019 is a Saturday, so the filing deadline for self-employed Canadians is June 17th, 2019.
+If April 30 or June 15 fall on a weekend, the due date becomes the following open business day.

 Classes of Residents

 You may become a resident for tax purposes in Canada if:

 - You are a permanent resident or have applied for permanent resident status

 - You have “approval-in-principle” to stay in Canada from Immigration and Citizenship Canada

 - You are a Canadian citizen

 Most residents have to declare all income from any source, worldwide, but protected persons have a special exemption.
 If you have been granted protected person status by the Refugee Board of Canada or Immigration and Citizenship Canada, and if you receive funds from a charitable organization, you don’t have to declare the amounts as income as long as they are not pay from employment.